heig-vd-dai-course/heig-vd-dai-course/09.01-java-network-concurrency/01-course-material/PRESENTATION.md

 <!-- _class: lead -->

-More details for this section in the [course material][course-material].
+More details for this section in the [course material][course].
 You can find other resources and alternatives as well.

 ### Handling multiple threads in Java

 - Java provides the [`ExecutorService`](https://docs.oracle.com/en/java/javase/21/docs/api/java.base/java/util/concurrent/ExecutorService.html)
-  interface to manage threads
+  interface to manage threads.
 - It uses different [`Executors`](https://docs.oracle.com/en/java/javase/21/docs/api/java.base/java/util/concurrent/Executors.html)
-  implementations
+  implementations.
-- Each implementation has its own pros and cons
+- Each implementation has its own pros and cons.
-- You have used threads with picocli (each sub-command is a thread)
+- You have used threads with picocli (each command is a thread).

 ![bg right:40%](https://images.unsplash.com/photo-1529133396358-0f5f0c4a1c8a?fit=crop&h=720)